LivTel/ltpy/README.md

 The example code in [example.py](example.py) gives example dictionary structures with commented options for settings and observations for each of the RTML enabled instrument on the telescope.

-It also shows how to set up an LTObservation object, send and observation, check the list of `uids` and cancel an observation.
+It also shows how to set up an LTObservation object, send an observation, check the list of `uids` (Unique IDentifiers) and cancel an observation.

 ### Settings and connection
 The module creates an LTObservation object that is initiated with a settings dictionary.
-The settings can be requested for any active proposal on the Liverpool Telescope by contacting ltsupprt_astronomer@ljmu.ac.uk.
+The settings can be requested for any active proposal on the Liverpool Telescope by contacting ltsupport_astronomer@ljmu.ac.uk.

 The settings dictionary should be structured as follows and the object initiated by passing the settings;
 ```python